Search Permit Records

 Does a reroof require a permit in Palm Springs or La Quinta?

-Yes.
-A full reroof or any roof replacement over 25% of the total area requires a permit in every Coachella Valley city.
+Yes, a full reroof or any roof replacement over 25% of the total area requires a permit in every Coachella Valley city.
 Minor spot repairs typically do not.

 Who handles permits in Bermuda Dunes?